 Use the emotional and social competency inventory (ESCI) to:

-- Results are both internally benchmarked and benchmarked against global norms.
+Results are presented in detailed reports, internally benchmarked, and compared against global norms.

 It’s important to note that feedback can be both positive and negative.
 Use both types of feedback to celebrate successes and identify areas for improvement.